jmiguelmangas/jmiguelmangas/README.md

-Python Full Stack Developer with 1 year of experience in Python Development but many years in automation development, front-end design, back-end database management.
-Experience working for major companies such as Telefónica, Grupo Planeta, and Apple.
+Python Developer with extensive experience in automation, data analysis, and backend development.
+Skilled in building efficient and scalable solutions using Python, with certifications in data handling from IBM and Python programming from Harvard’s CS50P.
+Proven track record working with leading companies such as Apple, Telefónica, and Grupo Planeta, leveraging Python to drive innovation and optimize processes.

 📫 How to reach me: jmmangas@gmail.com or whatsapp me at: +34 667 475 165